 This course identifies and analyzes the values, abilities, and personal attributes of entrepreneurs, with the premise that all people have the ability to be successful entrepreneurs.
 This course is the first of three required core courses in the entrepreneurship minor.
 Students will be introduced to the basic concepts of creativity and innovation, creative problem solving and brainstorming, opportunity recognition, networking, technology utilization, effective written, verbal and non-verbal communication, new venture development and entrepreneurship as it relates to for-profit, not-for-profit, and social ventures.
 Through the development of an original business concept and case study analysis, students will explore and develop the entrepreneurial mindset.

-Introduction to Refugee Studies
+Introduction to the Theater

 Visual Experience